sseering/book/en/loading_data.md

 ## Opening in raw mode

 While it's helpful to be able to open a file and immediate work with a table of its data, this is not always what you want to do.
-To get to the underlying text, the `open` command can take an optional flag
+To get to the underlying text, the `open` command can take an optional flag:

 ```
 > open Cargo.toml --raw
 [package]                                                                                        name = "nu"
 version = "0.1.3"
 authors = ["Yehuda Katz <wycats@gmail.com>", "Jonathan Turner <jonathan.d.turner@gmail.com>"]
 description = "A shell for the GitHub era"